jay-shenoy/LBM_everywhere/README.md

 To get rid of collision operator researchers have also come up with Lattice kinetic schemes(LKS) , MACLAB.

-I would suggest begineer to start with solving diffusion equation.(There is hand calculation available to give more clarity)
+I would suggest begineer to start with solving diffusion equation.(There is hand calculation available to give more clarity , algorithm is also explained)

 Later do isothermal flows like couette flow , flow in channel with various boundary conditions , lid driven cavity , flow past single , multiple obstalces of various shapes